Nunna-Sai-Charan/GIT/README.md

 # GIT
-This i sjust my learning tutorial on GIT
+This is just my learning tutorial on GIT